 Great Garlic Mustard Hunt (April-May)

 This is a campaign to educate the public on garlic mustard through flyers, information booths, lawn signs, and door-hangers.
-Hunts are scheduled at about a dozen sites in east central Illinois with participation from trained volunteers, students, and the general public.
+Hunts are scheduled at sites in east central Illinois with participation from trained volunteers, students, and the general public.

 Joint Prescribed Burns (Spring and Fall)